r3c0nb4/siteblog/_posts/2024-02-21-spectre-arm.md

 ## Spectre V1 Arm cortex A57 implementation
 There is an open-source repository that currently implements the Spectre V1 attack on Arm architecture.
-In my implementation, I leverage their branch training approach.
-I am currently unable to locate it, but I will update once I find it.
+In my implementation, I leverage their branch training approach https://github.com/V-E-O/PoC/tree/master/CVE-2017-5753.

 The general approach is as follows: